carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 ## A broken canonical attribution system

-I used to think and talk about this as a broken canonical attribution system.
+I used to think and talk about this phenomenon as a broken canonical attribution system.

 I no longer think it's broken by accident.
 Within the HC system, it behaves as a feature not a fault.

 This won’t be the last time I write about this because I think it's going to take a while for all of us to come to grips with this unimagined reality.

-The danger comes from two directions.
+As I see it, the danger comes from two directions.

 On the one end, a trusted and valuable content feature: the table of contents.

-On the other, Helpful Content, which is still a black box to many.
+On the other, (un)Helpful Content, which to many is still a black box.

-Our assumptions about each combine into a toxic cocktail.
-We continue to believe that TOC could not possibly behave differently than it has historically and couple that with a literal interpretation that Helpful Content is content that is written to be helpful.
+Our assumptions combine into a toxic cocktail.
+Deep beliefs that TOC could not possibly behave differently than it has historically and couple that with a literal interpretation of Helpful Content to be content that is written to be helpful.

 It's not your fault.

 Truthfully, we do NOT know the real nature of listicles in SERPS because the game is tilted.
+We can’t separate the SERP effects of the power of the true power of a listicle if its very html structure gives short term thrills and long term pain.

-I wonder what might happen if moving forward we refuse to give the HCS any excuse to tag our domains with duplicate content.
+I wonder what might happen if if we let the semantic HTML of headers do the talking.

-Perhaps content structure using headers without these TOC links can be cited without risking a false classification of duplicate content.
-No more getting squeezed out of results by a system that is designed to insist that the canonical is just a suggestion on everything.
+Perhaps content structure using headers without these TOC links will continue to be cited by LLMs without risking a false classification of duplicate content by the Helpful Content System.

+Being able to identify the mechanism responsible for content for businesses of any size getting squeezed out of search results is priceless.

+Recognizing a system designed to insist that the canonical is *just a suggestion* on anything is our first progressive step to stem the tide.